denis-ryzhkov/config/README.md

   TV remote control becomes useless, bad UX
 * VLC for TV plays videos from removable media with best UX, but you need to insert and safe-eject it on both devices every time
-* VLC for TV can play videos on FTP server:
+* VLC for TV can play videos on FTP server.
+* FTP server is also useful to share files inside of WiFi LAN.

 Install:
 ```